'Doctor Strangelove with a mustache': Bolton blasted for 'profiteering' off US secrets by White House advisor

 Bias Analysis:

-The article presents a balanced view, including perspectives from various sides and citing multiple sources.
-While it focuses on Trump administration actions, it also includes opposition viewpoints and contextual information, maintaining a generally neutral stance.
+The article presents multiple perspectives and cites various sources within the administration, suggesting a balanced approach.
+While it focuses on Trump administration decision-making, it also includes critical viewpoints and mentions potential controversies, maintaining a relatively neutral stance.

 Motivation Analysis